christianlevesque/RazorForms/Docs/docs/introduction/configuration.md

 ### FormComponentOptions properties

 The `FormComponentOptions` class is used to configure all tag helpers in RazorForms (the `ValidityAwareFormComponentOptions` class extends this, and all of these properties are also used for validity-aware tag helpers).
 Most of these properties define CSS classes to apply to various parts of the markup.
-To reference the markup created by each tag helper, view that tag helper's documentation page.
+To reference the default markup created by each tag helper, view that tag helper's documentation page.

 The following properties are used: